kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 ## Branching Strategy

 Create a branch when starting to work on something new.
 During the solo development phase I use the convention b*YYYYMMDD* (e.g. b20211219) for my branch names but these will need to feature specific in multi-developer mode

 ## Branching and getting code from repo to VS Code

-Create new folder and open in VS Code.
+Create a new folder and open in VS Code.
 I give the folder the name of the branch I'm working on (e.g. b20211219)

 Open a new terminal in VS Code (via Terminal -> New Terminal) and export a variable holding the branch name: